syarul/htmx-todomvc/README.md

 - check all todos
 - clear completed todos

-### How does this compare to the a full client MVC react?
+### How does this compare to the full client MVC react?

 Base on number of lines codes [https://github.com/tastejs/todomvc/tree/master/examples/react](https://github.com/tastejs/todomvc/tree/master/examples/react) on each files